Nights-Software/ns-docs/resources/naturalDisasters.md

 *You require DLC2 resource to be able to purchase the DLC3.*

 ## Installation Notice
-*Got all packs?
+*Got all of the Natural Disasters?
 Install just DLC3, this contains all code required.
-The latest resource is the one you install.*
+The latest resource is the one you install!*

 ## Downloading the resource